Having a professional business website that conveys a strong message can prove to be a great leads or sales generating tool.

-One of the key aspects to improving search engine optimization results is get other reputable websites within your niche to link to yours.
+One of the key aspects to improving search engine optimization results is to get other reputable websites within your niche to link to yours.

 If you look at the stats, 90% of consumers find custom content (read: unique) helpful and…

 Also, looking at it purely from Google’s point of view, you will get rewarded by the big G for publishing original content in terms of…

-You can make your content more original and SEO friendly by…
+You can make your content more original and SEO-friendly.

 A) Tapping Into Your Reader’s Emotions

 In fact, it has been found that a marketing message becomes 2X more effective when it impresses the reader’s emotions and gives them a reason to share.

 Here are three ways you can evoke the emotions of your readers and boost the chances of gaining traction/engagement from…

 The idea is to make them feel more confident, inspired and even intelligent with your words.

-- Keep your readers interested by surprising them with unexpected twists and turns, without losing focus on the main topic.
+Keep your readers interested by surprising them with unexpected twists and turns, without losing focus on the main topic.

 B) Adding Your Own Perspective

 There is a sea of content on the Internet, so what will make people choose your piece of content over your competitors?

 Do you have a personal story or anecdote that can shed light on the topic?
 Do you have a unique solution to share for a common problem?

 Sharing a personal story with your readers adds an air of authenticity to your content and also humanizes it.

 Rule #2: Choose the Right Keywords

-The idea is to choose a keyword that’s worth targeting and weave it into an strong piece of content so you’re able to rank for it above your competitors.
+The idea is to choose a keyword that’s worth targeting and weave it into a strong piece of content so you’re able to rank for it above your competitors.